Close Menu

 Consider Warranty and Support Options

-Many shingles come with a manufacturer’s warranty against defects, often from 20-50 years.
+Many shingles come with a manufacturer’s warranty against defects, often for 20-50 years.
 Premium shingles with enhanced warranty periods give more long-term protection.
 Check that the manufacturer offers responsive support if warranty issues arise.

 Hiring a Professional Roofing Contractor